Primitive Matrix

 Legacy Systems (pre-21H2)

-Older builds without pool hardening or Secure Pool allow WNF or Named Pipe corruption paths.
-These targets are increasingly rare in enterprise but still common in IoT and embedded Windows.
+Older Windows 10 builds without I/O Ring availability and without Segment Heap pool hardening allow WNF state data or Named Pipe Attributes as corruption targets.
+These systems are increasingly rare in enterprise environments but remain common in IoT, embedded, and industrial contexts running Windows 10 LTSB/LTSC.

 Cross-References